What is My Aged Care?

 On the other hand, if you are eligible for home care, you will see referral codes for different home care levels.
 See more about home care in our Guide to Home Care Packages.

-There is a section on the My Aged Care website where existing aged care recipients can manage their services online.
+There is a section on the MAC website where existing aged care recipients can manage their services online.

 Importantly, every individual’s situation, finances, health care and aged care needs can easily change so there are certain aspects of the services that need to change.